Garberchov/GARBER_INSTITUTE/11TH_GRADE/BattleOfKursk/outline.md

 # The Aftermath
  - Talk about Hitler's decision to halt the offensive and try and regroup, and the Soviet's counteroffensive across the entire front.
  - Talk about why the Soviet offensive wasn't more effective in both the North and South, and the German losses that did occur in these counteroffensives.
+ - Finish by talking about the long term impacts on German morale, equipment and manpower, and the Soviet's ability to thoroughly defeat the Germans in a defensive battle for the first time in the war and how this changed the psyche of both the German and Soviet armies.